yashpandey474/ICO--Cryptocurrency-Smart-Contract/README.md

 To set up the combined project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies for the YASHCOIN cryptocurrency and basic blockchain implementation.
-You may use the provided `requirements.txt` file.
-3. Run the Yashcoin ICO smart contract by following the specific instructions provided in the respective repository.
+2. Run the Yashcoin ICO smart contract by following the specific instructions provided in the respective repository.
-4. Start the YASHCOIN cryptocurrency nodes on different ports by running the corresponding Python scripts.
+3. Start the YASHCOIN cryptocurrency nodes on different ports by running the corresponding Python scripts.
-5. Use an API testing tool like Postman to interact with the blockchain nodes by sending requests to the specified API endpoints.
+4. Use an API testing tool like Postman to interact with the blockchain nodes by sending requests to the specified API endpoints.

 ## Usage